-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by investors participating in this offering and the total consideration paid by all stockholders by \$10.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by investors participating in this offering and the total consideration paid by all stockholders by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares offered by us (including a concurrent increase (decrease) in the private placement to Merck) would increase (decrease) the total consideration paid by investors participating in this offering and total consideration paid by all stockholders by \$17.7 million, assuming the estimated initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the total consideration paid by investors participating in this offering and total consideration paid by all stockholders by \$ million, assuming the estimated initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise their option in full to purchase 1,000,000 additional shares of our common stock in this offering, the number of shares of common stock held by existing stockholders will be reduced to 82% of the total number of shares of common stock to be outstanding after this offering and the concurrent private placement to Merck, and the number of shares of common stock held by investors participating in this offering will be further increased to 11,788,350, or 18% of the total number of shares of common stock to be outstanding after this offering and the concurrent private placement to Merck.
+If the underwriters exercise their option in full to purchase additional shares of our common stock in this offering, the number of shares of common stock held by existing stockholders will be reduced to % of the total number of shares of common stock to be outstanding after this offering and the concurrent private placement to Merck, and the number of shares of common stock held by investors participating in this offering will be further increased to , or % of the total number of shares of common stock to be outstanding after this offering and the concurrent private placement to Merck.

-The foregoing discussion and tables are based on 54,205,356 shares of our common stock outstanding as of December 31, 2018 (including convertible preferred stock then outstanding on an as-converted basis), and
+The foregoing discussion and tables are based on 107,184,644 shares of our common stock outstanding as of June 30, 2018 (including convertible preferred stock then outstanding on an as-converted basis), and excludes:

-- 9,806,689 shares of our common stock issuable upon the exercise of stock options outstanding as of December 31, 2018 at a weighted-average exercise price of \$5.86 per share; - 1,550,250 shares of our common stock issuable upon the exercise of stock options granted after December 31, 2018 but before March 20, 2019 at an exercise price of \$12.06 per share; - 19,637 shares of our common stock (on an as-converted basis) issuable upon exercise of an outstanding Series A convertible preferred stock warrant at an exercise price of \$2.00 per share, which automatically net exercised into shares of our Series A convertible preferred stock that are convertible into 16,380 shares of our common stock on February 3, 2019; - 17,874,624 shares of our common stock reserved for future issuance under the Restated 2018 Plan, which will become effective immediately prior to the completion of this offering, as well as any automatic increase in the number of shares of common stock reserved for future issuance under this benefit plan; - 1,000,000 shares of our common stock to be reserved for future issuance under the ESPP, which will become effective immediately prior to the completion of this offering, as well as any automatic increase in the number of shares of common stock reserved for future issuance under this benefit plan; and - 36,751 shares of our common stock reserved for future issuance under our NGM Biopharmaceuticals Matching Plan, or the 401(k) Matching Plan, as of December 31, 2018.
+- 19,398,203 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2018 at a weighted-average exercise price of \$2.70 per share; - 39,274 shares of our common stock (on an as-converted basis) issuable upon exercise of an outstanding Series A convertible preferred stock warrant at an exercise price of \$1.00 per share, of which all shares are currently exercisable; - shares of our common stock (including 1,193,038 shares of our common stock reserved for future issuance under the 2018 Plan, as of June 30, 2018), reserved for future issuance under the Restated 2018 Plan, which will become effective immediately prior to the completion of this offering, as well as any automatic increase in the number of shares of common stock reserved for future issuance under this benefit plan; - shares of our common stock to be reserved for future issuance under the ESPP, which will become effective immediately prior to the completion of this offering, as well as any automatic increase in the number of shares of common stock reserved for future issuance under this benefit plan; and - 73,503 shares of our common stock reserved for future issuance under our NGM Biopharmaceuticals Matching Plan, or the 401(k) Matching Plan, as of June 30, 2018.